-To raise £1.5m for our collaboration of mental health charities who support students and young people, we have challenged University Chairs, Vice-Chancellors and College Principals to work together and invite and encourage local, regional and national corporations, businesses & philanthropists to pledge funds.
+To raise funds for our partner mental health charities who support students and young people, we challenged University Chairs, Vice-Chancellors and College Principals to work together and invite and encourage local, regional and national corporations, businesses & philanthropists to pledge funds.

 “We all have mental health and sometimes our mental health needs support.
 Universities across the country are increasingly focusing on how we can engage with and support more effectively our staff and student communities.
 We do this in partnership with many other organisations and people.
 Row Britannia is an inspirational opportunity for our communities to come together to raise awareness, have fun and raise money for the Charities who help us to improve mental health.
 We want all universities across the UK to come together with Colleges and Schools they partner with to ROW for Mental Health.
 The idea is complete a 2020mile row as university and college teams and to raise vital funds as we go.